nielsdekoeijer/libsegmenter/README.md

 un-segmenting the input audio data should be perfectly reconstructing (with some potential latency introduced by the system).

-The library currently supports two different modes of operation
+The library currently supports three  different modes of operation
- - Overlap-Add (OLA), where a rectangular window is applied to the input frames, and the specified window is applied to the output frames prior to reconstruction.
+* Overlap-Add (`ola`), where a rectangular window is applied to the input frames, and the specified window is applied to the output frames prior to reconstruction.
 This mode is intended for block-based processing in the time-domain, where the purposed of the overlapping windows is to interpolate the discontinuities between adjacent frames prior to reconstruction.
- - Weighted Overlap-Add (WOLA), where a square-root (COLA)-window is applied to both the input frame and output frame.
+* Weighted Overlap-Add (`wola`), where a square-root (COLA)-window is applied to both the input frame and output frame.
 This mode is intended for processing in the frequency domain along the lines of Short-time Fourier Transform (STFT) processing.
+* Analysis (`analysis`), where a window is applied to the input frames and disables computing output frames.
+Useful to obtain spectrograms.

 The primary use-case for the library is to support machine learning tasks, which has led to a number of options which are designed to ease training tasks.